Understanding HTML as a Beginner

 HTML Page Structure

-A typical webpage has these three basic structure:
+In HTML, a typical webpage has three basic structures:

-• Footer: usually includes a call to action, contact information, or resources for other documentation.
+• Footer: Often includes a call to action, contact information, or links to additional resources and documentation.

 But before you write out this structure, it is important to add these special codes